About Legacy Gifts

 Give a Gift of Real Property

-Name VNAHSR as a Beneficiary of your Retirements Account or Life Insurance Policy
+Name VNAHSR as a Beneficiary

 You may also want to consider naming VNAHSR as a beneficiary of your retirement plan or a life insurance policy.
 It is a simple and easy way to leave a legacy gift.
 It could also make a substantial difference in the taxing of your estate and the amount transferred to your heirs.
 With a new life insurance policy, the premiums you pay may even be a tax-deductible gift!
 For a retirement account, such as a 401(k), 403(b) or an Individual Retirement Account (IRA), simply call your plan administrator or human resources department at work and request a Change of Beneficiary form.
 The same process applies to change a beneficiary for your life insurance policy.
 In the beneficiary section, list “Visting Nurse Association & Hospice of the Southwest Region” as a beneficiary for all or a portion (percentage) of your account—it’s up to you.
 Then return the form to your plan administrator.
 Then, please let us know so we are aware of your generous gift.